 The key to reclaiming our personal power is depersonalizing the bad things that seemingly happened to us as children from our families, teachers, and peers, as we cannot control others but we can control our own thoughts, feelings, and behaviors—meaning the location of our power is found within us and not outside of us (often called locus of identity/control).
 Once we go to the root causes of our upsets, which are found in our formative childhood experiences, we won’t take things as personally as adults when we experience what many perceive as negativity, which ironically limits what negativity a person can actually experience from those around them, because you can’t push a button that doesn’t exist.
-Some things that aren’t even meant to be personal are taken personally by us as children, for instance parent’s going through a divorce, just because that’s how children are wired, they’re self-absorbed and psychologically enmeshed with their parents until which time they begin to become more independent.
+While many things are definitely intended by an accuser or persecutor as personal, they actually aren’t, because they are likely a shadow projection that is intended to shame, guilt, and/or manipulate a person in some way, but some things that aren’t even meant to be personal are taken personally by us as children.
+For instance, parent’s going through a divorce might feel personal to a child, just because that’s how children are wired, they’re self-absorbed and psychologically enmeshed with their parents until which time they begin to develop their ability to reason and therefore become more independent.
 Consequently, many things that aren’t personal are taken personally by us as adults just because they feel similar to something we experienced, personal or not, as children; therefore working through and depersonalizing our childhood is a meaningful step towards living an empowered and psychologically rich life.

 THE UNITY PROCESS: I’ve created an integrative methodology called the Unity Process, which combines the philosophy of Natural Law, the Trivium Method, Socratic Questioning, Jungian shadow work, and Meridian Tapping—into an easy to use system that allows people to process their emotional upsets, work through trauma, correct poor thinking, discover meaning, set healthy boundaries, refine their viewpoints, and to achieve a positive focus.
 You can give it a try by contacting me for a private session.